Ray784/umlCreator/README.md

 1. PlantUML
 2. ~~DrawIO~~

+Implement DrawingStrategy interface to support more UML providers

 ## How to use
 1. Compile it into a Jar or clone and run directly
 2. Main.java is the main Class